ccinkosky/CinkoMVC/README.md

 });

 /*
- * Same as above, but only for POST request method
+ * Same as above, but for the POST request method
  *
  * Triggered by your-domain.com/super_basic
  */